Platos-Poet/Platos-Poet/README.md

 - 👀 I’m interested in Developing small or large projects
 - 🌱 I’m currently learning many things related to code, what I'm currently focused on learning is Cyber Security.
 - 💞️ I’m looking to expand my developing knowledge, learn new code, and advance my career.
-- 📫 How to reach me Discord is PlatosPoet#1835 and my personal email is poet.access@gmail.com
+- 📫 How to reach me Discord is platospoet and my personal email is poet.access@gmail.com

 <!---
 Platos-Poet/Platos-Poet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.